gjquach/cse15l-lab-reports/lab-report-1-week-1.md

 ![](img7.png)

 ## 5: Setting an SSH Key
-**On Personal Computer:*
-- An SSH key is an access credential for the secure shell network protocol
-- It is helpful because it allows you to use SSH to establish an encrypted connection between a client and remote machine
+**An SSH key is an access credential for the secure shell network protocol.
+It is helpful because it allows you to use SSH to establish an encrypted connection between a client and remote machine.**

+*On Personal Computer:*

 - On your computer, run the command `ssh-keygen`
 - When you are prompted to “Enter file in which to save the key (/Users/<Your User>/.ssh/id_rsa):”, press enter to specify the default path